bnmoch3/blog/_posts/2024-06-11-leanstore.md

 ![Figure showing states of a page in Leanstore](/assets/images/leanstore/figure_3_possible_states_of_a_page.png)

-At any point in time, 10% of pages are kept in the cooling stage.
+At any point in time, a fraction of the cached pages are kept in the cooling stage.
 The authors recommend a value between 5% - 20% which they arrive at experimentally, with 10% being a decent starting point.
 If the working set is close to the buffer pool size, a higher percentage means the system will spend a lot of time swizzling and unswizzling hot pages [1].

-Also, like any replacement algorithm worth its salt, lean-evict implements some form of _scan resistance_: during scans: a worker thread can pre-emptively unswizzle a loaded leaf page and add it to the cooling stage.
+Also, like any replacement algorithm worth its salt, LeanEvict implements some form of _scan resistance_: during scans: a worker thread can pre-emptively unswizzle a loaded page and add it to the cooling stage.

-For the sake of comparison, the authors collect traces and see how LeanEvict fares against other cache eviction algorithms.
+For the sake of comparison, the authors collect traces and compare how LeanEvict fares against other cache eviction algorithms.
 In one particular trace, an optimum caching strategy would give a 96.3% hit rate; LeanEvict has a 92.8% hit rate while LRU is at 93.1%; and 2Q (everyone's favourite patented caching